← Back to Knowledge

 Product x Area Cross-Tabulation — Shortage Rate Heatmap

-Annual shortage rates by area are summarized for the main 5 products.
+Shortage rates by area under the new regime (April–June 2026) are summarized for the main 5 products.
 Deeper red indicates a higher shortage rate (= higher probability of battery contract award).

 Primary